casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/testing-session-code.md

 ### Importing Required Packages

-The subsequent code modules use these packages to prepare and run the session code.
-These packages were defined above in the `Config.toml` file.
+Next, import the packages required for the tests to run.
+The example tests use these packages:

 ```rust
     use casper_engine_test_support::{